 Hi!
 I'm Julia.

-I'm a playwright and fiction writer who lives in Brooklyn, NY.
+I'm a playwright, performer, fiction writer, and interdisciplinary theatre maker who lives in Brooklyn, NY.

 If you want to talk about any of this stuff, or about something else, send me an email, I'd love to hear what you have to say: email@example.com